Today is an excellent day to learn more about the health benefits of cardamom.

 4. May Aid In Lowering Blood Pressure

-Some studies show that using cardamom significantly decreases your blood pressure to its normal range.
+Some studies show that using cardamom significantly lowers your blood pressure to its normal range.

-The study was conducted on 20 adults using cardamom powder for 12 weeks.
+The study was conducted on 20 adults who used cardamom powder for 12 weeks.

 In the same study, researchers think that the result was due to the high antioxidant content of cardamom.